 Again I trimmed around it and used the staple gun to secure it around the back perimeter of the frame, being sure to pull it tightly as I went.

 Then John leaned it up so we could check it out again- just to make sure it was wrinkle free.
 I love this picture of Clara peeking up at John holding her bag of crackers. #crackersmakeeverythingbetter

-Then I ironed our fabric to make sure it was nice and smooth (it’s by Braemore, called Gazebo in colourway “Cloud” – which was $20 a yard from a local fabric outlet called U-Fab).
-We actually got it for a book project that we completed in January (so you’ll see it as something entirely different than a headboard in the book, which is kind of fun) but it was awesome to be able to reuse it for this project.
+Then I ironed our fabric to make sure it was nice and smooth.
+It’s by Braemore, called Gazebo in colourway “Cloud” which was $20 a yard from a local fabric outlet called U-Fab (here’s an affiliate link to it on amazon for any non-locals).
+We actually bought this fabric for a book project that we completed in January (so you’ll see it as something entirely different than a headboard in the book, which is kind of fun) but it was awesome to be able to reuse it for this project.
 We liked how the occasional leafy splashes of turquoise in the headboard fabric picked up that color in the rug, but brought in a natural and organic sort of vibe (whereas the rug is very geometric and symmetrical, so a little more loose softness is nice for the room).
 It didn’t feel like an obvious choice like something that matched more directly or was more symmetrical/geometric, so maybe that’s what we love it so much?